subarumech/TourismTaxWebsiteV1/README.md

 **TDT (Tourist Development Tax):** A state-mandated "Bed Tax" collected on transient accommodations (rentals under 6 months).

+**PID (Property Identification Number):** Also known as Assessor's Parcel Number (APN), used by Property Appraisers.

-**Dealers:** Platforms like Airbnb, VRBO, Booking.com that collect and remit TDT on behalf of property owners.
+**Dealers/Brokers:** Platforms like Airbnb, VRBO, Booking.com that collect and remit TDT on behalf of property owners.

-**Compliance Scenarios:**
-1. Not registered and did not pay TDT
-2. Not registered, but paid TDT anyway
-3. Registered but did not pay TDT
+**Transient Accommodations:** Short-term rentals (less than 6 months) subject to TDT.

+### Compliance Scenarios

+Tax Collectors monitor four key scenarios:
+1. Parcel does NOT have TDT# and someone sent in money
+2. Parcel DOES have TDT# and no money was collected
-4. Registered but paid the wrong amount of TDT
+3. Parcel DOES have TDT# but wrong amount of money was sent
+4. Parcel does NOT have TDT# and NO money was sent

+### Legislative Requirements

+Florida legislation mandates:
+- All Vacation Rental Brokers must make customers register for a TDT#
+- When Vacation Rental Brokers send funds to Tax Collector, it must have TDT#
+- All Property Owners must have a TDT# if renting transient accommodations

+### Potential Users/Customers

+- Property Appraiser
+- Tax Collector
+- County Government
+- Sheriff's Department
+- Zoning Enforcement
+- EMS (Safety Inspections)
+- City Government
+- Department of Revenue (DOR)
+- Vacation Rental Brokers
+- Property Owners (FREE ACCESS)